 C is one of the oldest programming languages around.
 Although it was released decades ago in 1972, it remains at the top of our list of the most common programming languages due to its incredible versatility.
 C has several features which put it at the top of this list, including:

 - It is super versatile and is used for everything from mobile game development to car computer programming.

 - It is fast, which means that it is arguably one of the most used programming languages when it comes to game development.

 - It has been the basis for several other languages, including C# and C++.
 If you learn C, you will find it much easier to learn these other languages.

 C was at the top of the popular programming languages list from the inception of the Tiobe Index (1987) until the rise of Java in the early 2000s.
 Since then, it has hovered around the 2nd position, regaining the title of the most used programming language briefly around 2013.

 Although C can be quite a difficult language to learn, it is obvious that it is also one of the best.
-If you would like to give it a go, do some research and find a reputable course which teaches the basics in detail.
+If you would like to give it a go, go find courses on edX, Udacity, or Coursera.

 Ahh, back to good old Python.
 A favorite among programming language learners throughout the world, Python arguably tops the list of the most used programming languages to learn to code.
 It is taught in schools, and many introductory programming courses teach it because of its simplicity.